manu-4216/kibo-keyboard/README.md

 - slower while still learning
 - adoption & acceptance

 _This concept is similar to Braille, but without diagonal patterns.
-Thus this new implementation is optimized for hand gestures on touch devices._
+Thus this new implementation is optimized for touch on mobile devices._